yaronf/I-D/STAR-Delegation/draft-sheffer-acme-star-delegation.md

 If an "identifier" object of type "dns" was included, the IdO MUST validate the specified CNAME at this point in the flow.
 The NDC and IdO may have
-a pre-established list of valid CNAME values, or at the very least, the IdO verifies that the CNAME value is a valid DNS name.
+a pre-established list of valid CNAME values.
+At the minimum, the IdO MUST verify that both DNS names are syntactically valid.

 Following this validation, the IdO can add the CNAME records to its
 zone: